The World Tossed at Tennis: Authorship

 In their other collaborations, Middleton takes primary responsibility for the main plot, and Rowley handles subplot materials – usually comic, but also serious, as in A Fair Quarrel.
 The standard dichotomy of main plot and subplot does not apply to their masque; in this work, Rowley was mainly responsible for the first half of the work, the first 471 lines, and Middleton the second half, 515 lines.
 The break between the two writers' shares comes just after the masque's oddest and most original feature, the introduction of the personifications of five coloured starches.

 The message

 The masque was commissioned by Prince Charles.
 The intent of the masque was to influence his father, King James I, to move away from his pacifistic foreign policy.
-In 1620, the Thirty Years' War was in its first phase; James daughter and Charles's sister Princess Elizabeth and her husband Frederick V, Elector Palatine had inadvertently started the war when they had accepted the crown of Bohemia in 1618.
+In 1620, the Thirty Years' War was in its first phase; James's daughter and Charles's sister Princess Elizabeth and her husband Frederick V, Elector Palatine had inadvertently begun the war when they had accepted the crown of Bohemia in 1618.

 Despite his strong familial connection, James was unwilling to take an active part in the Protestant cause, much to the distress of many of his subjects.
 The masque had no discernible success in swaying James's position.